Untouchable (2019 film)

-Untouchable is a 2019 British documentary film about film producer Harvey Weinstein and the sexual abuse allegations that involve him.
+Untouchable is a 2019 British documentary psychological thriller film about film producer Harvey Weinstein and the sexual abuse allegations that involve him.
 It was directed by Ursula Macfarlane.

 Summary

 The film focuses on interviews with Weinstein’s accusers, including Rosanna Arquette, Paz de la Huerta, and Erika Rosenbaum.

 Interviewees

 The following is a list of people who were interviewed, listed alphabetically: